 Brainstorm the different environments and demographics you’d like to see in your tester team.
 You can then build a plan for finding and recruiting the best beta testers based on the segmentations you’d like in your tester team.
 When potential testers apply for your project, ask them about their computers, browsers, and technical skills.
 This will allow you to recruit the testers that fit all your criteria, while also reflecting the diversity you’re looking for in your test.
 For more advice on recruiting great testers, download our Beta Tester Recruitment Kit.

 These six best practices will not only help you in planning for your software beta test, but also in preparing both your team and testers.
-To learn more about beta testing software products, download our free What you Need to Know About Software Beta Tests eBook.
+To learn more about beta testing software products, download our free Software Beta Test Planning Kit.